ng3no/KING-IBRAHIM-MD-1/README.md

 <h2 align="center">

-- Fork this repo by tapping  [here](https://github.com/Fortunatusmokaya/DREADED-GPT-AI/fork)
+- Fork this repo by taDREADED-GPhttps://github.com/iH5i/king-Ibrahim-md/edit/main/README.md)

 - Upload the creds.json that you received to the dreaded1 folder.